dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

   - elaborate on mechanics/dynamics of shifting supply chains
     - especially in the context of novel materials/fabrication tech

+# Law and Rights of Individuals in Inter/National Law

+### At Birth, Every Individual has a Tabula Rasa of Legal Rights/Obligations

+- Every individual has a Nearly "tabula rasa" set of rights, at birth
+  - that is, there are some
+- As I understand an US Citizen or Individual's rights in

 # International Law/Trends

 - international norms => policy on AI & usages & limitations
   - analogy for cyber/infowar w/ epidemic

+### International Policy for IAC & NIAC, with respect to Transnationalism

+- The architects of international policy and law on human rights missed a spot and it's a quite concerning...
+- according to Harvard ILJ and/or US Naval War College, there are major differences in how sections of UN/Geneva policy apply to IAC's & NIAC's
+  - i.e. IAC/NIAC: international & non-international armed conflicts
+  - the Geneva Convention and UN Charter only require adherence to human rights norms for IAC's
+    - the implementation for the international basis of human rights differs in IAC's vs. NIAC's
+    - NIAC's basically aren't covered (not by certain sections of the geneva convention & UN charter that define the legal basis of those norms)
+- this is why the concept of transnationalism is very scary indeed. it's the breakdown of the westphalian paradigm, which has held steadfast the notions themselves of statehood
+  - the westphalian paradigm is what is responsible for those lines on a map that define a nation. as international law is concerned now, the only confusion that arises over the distinction b/w nations is when territory of a nation is disputed b/w nations.
+  - i.e. nations are defined geographically iff the westphalian paradigm is accepted as a norm, but if/when it begins to break down, then the idea itself of statehood becomes something which is less clearly defined
+    - With the westphalian paradigm, nations are geographically bound. you can be a Dutch citizen standing in the Netherlands and you're clearly a Dutch citizen standing on Dutch soil, where Dutch laws apply to you (local/provincial/federal)
+      - for this Dutch citizen, some international law applies as well
+      - but if this man travels to the UK, then clearly, the UK's laws begin to apply (and in some circumstances, the man's home-state's laws could also restrict his rights to some degree, even in the UK)
+- the concept of transnationalism causes the westphalian paradigm to begin to break down and (at least, to me) it is not very clear what laws apply where.
+  - if you have your citizenship revoked as a US citizen, what laws apply to you?
+    - if this is for national security purposes, then would you even know whether your rights as a US Citizen have become forfeit?
+      - you answered "yes, of course!" didn't you
+      - are you sure? are you really sure that you would know your rights had been restricted?
+  - according to some international law scholars (with whom i'm not sure I agree in principle, etc.)
+    - transnationalism eventually evolves into postnationalism, which is kind of a globalist wetdream, but may also just be where the world has evolved by the 22nd century (or maybe the 23rd)
+    - transnationalism is an *unbelievably vague* concept that can have very different meanings and legal implications, depending on the context.
+  - as the westphalian paradigm begins to lose it's grip in the minds of those who hold power in nations, then this vague notion of transnationalism begins to manifest itself as an "in between state" of "nation" and "non-nation"
+    - it becomes less clear what a nation "is" and especially so when one realizes that almost every sane, well-learned person thinks of the United States as a "place" and not as a "legal entity" under the purview of some higher authority
+- what provoked my exploration of this? the concepts of authority and legitimacy to international law/policy/institutions
+  - what authority does an international institution actually hold? why? how can one compel such an institution to change its policies or their implementation, if they are claimed to be unfair?
+    - there are tons of very good questions here, if you want to get your feet wet, with regard to international law.
+    - i never expected myself to become interested in Military Law or Maritime Law, but I've downloaded the UN Law of the Sea treaty (unsigned by US) as well as the DoD's 1,200+ page review of US Military Law, as the DoD has interpreted it.
+  - but once i dipped my toe into the waters of international law & transnationalism, hundreds of questions flooded into my mind.
+    - suddenly, nothing was clear.

+### International Regulation of Supply Chains

+- There is a fantastic Harvard ILJ article on this specific issue, which is absolutely fascinating.
+In terms of novel-information density (i.e. the percentage of content new to me) this single article may have accelerated my general level of knowledge more than any other writing I've ever consumed.
+  - that is, this single article stimulated my own imagination more than anything else I have ever read and did so in terms of each:
+    - number/kind of specific fields covered and the quantity/quality
+      of new information

+- that International Supply Chain article isn't the only such article I've consumed in the past 3 months which has accelerated my acquisition of knowledge to personally unknown levels
+  - step one: find the PDF's *gimme all your PDF's*
+  - step two: review the PDF's on disk
+  - step three: rename the files, so they're more easily identified on my Kindle, which references the filename and has a limited UI
+    - but from the perspective of a reader, the Kindle DX is amazing. the Firmware/OS is a bit old, but the battery lasts nearly a month... yada yada.

+    - again, organizing these docs helps me prestructure the content, so i know what kind of questions to task my subconscious with. suddenly, my mind is racing with questions and sometimes it's too much.

 ### UN As "root" in the network of subgraphs of power structures